blackheaven/WeakAndUselessHaskellForNothing/README.md

 Prelude> :k E A A
 E A A :: *
 ```
-Placing a type -``A`` here- after an other is called **applying a type**.
-Applying a type changes the *Kind* which need of one less parameter.
+**Applying a type**, by adding a type after an other, changes the *Kind* which needs of one less parameter.
-So we need to apply two types to ``E`` to have a concrete type.
+Applying two types ``A`` to ``E`` make it a concrete type.

-They are different types of *Kinds* and each time you apply a type this type have to have the right *Kind*.
+Type application enforces the *Kind* of the applied type.
 For example ``E`` needs two concrete types and ``A`` is one of them.
-But if we try to apply a parameterized type, we get an error:
+We can't apply a parameterized type when a concrete type is needed:

 ```haskell
 Prelude> :k E D